Select menu: Stats | Regression Analysis | Linear Models

 If the data values are classified into groups you can supply a factor defining the different categories.
 When a grouping factor is supplied a series of models are fitted.

-For an analysis of parallelism, if the analysis shows that different intercepts are needed but not different slopes, you can use this option to select the final model and re-run the analysis to remove the interaction between the polynomial and the groups factor.
-Similarly, if different intercepts are not needed this option can be used to fit just the polynomial model.
+For an analysis of parallelism, if the analysis shows that different intercepts are needed but not different slopes, you can use this option to select the final model and re-run the analysis to remove the interaction between the explanatory variate and the groups factor.
+Similarly, if different intercepts are not needed this option can be used to fit just the explanatory variate.

 - Linear Regression for information on general options and other models